 The study of conciliation proceedings requires examination of: (i) when and how conciliation machinery is set in motion and (ii) the duration of the conciliation proceedings.
 The study is of great practical significance.
 It is important because the management is prohibited from exercising its prerogative during the pendency of conciliation proceedings before a conciliation officer and the Board of Conciliation in respect of an industrial dispute.
-Further, workmen and employers in a public utility services are prohibited from declaring strike or lockout as the case may be during the pendency of any conciliation proceedings before a conciliation proceedings before a prohibited from declaring strike or lockout as the prohibited to declare lockout or strike during the pendency of conciliation proceeding before a Board of Conciliation and seven days thereafter.
+Further, workmen and employers in a public utility services are prohibited from declaring strike or lockout as the case may be during the pendency of any conciliation proceedings before a conciliation officer.
+In non-public utility services, management and workmen are prohibited to declare lockout or strike during the pendency of conciliation proceeding before a Board of Conciliation and seven days thereafter.